 The Directive is implemented through a number of statutory instruments, covering the consenting procedures for various categories of development, including activities such as forestry and quarrying.
-Projects that require planning permission are governed by the Town and Country Planning Regulations 1999 (Environmental Impact Assessment, England and Wales).
+Projects that require planning permission are governed by the Town and Country Planning Regulations 1999 (Environmental Impact Assessment) (England and Wales) Regulations, as amended.